koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_37_case-study-missing-boxes-in-central-europe.md

-# Case Study: Missing Boxes in Central Europe
+# Slide 37 of Lecture 10 contains information about Case Study: Missing Boxes in Central Europe

 1) What is the object of analysis and the key challenges there?